The Authority of Direct Experience

 This affirmation of certitude regarding the Reality of Consciousness is available to us all equally and indiscriminately, for we are all this.
 Therefore, certitude could come through any pair of lips, imbued with a palpably felt exactitude of directly experiencing Reality, and thusly, the utterance of certainty itself should suffice to open a genuinely scientific mind to the possibility that such an affirmation is based on true evidence.

-If this affirmation rides on the vibes of a sincere vocal tone, conveying the accompanying undertone, "I swear on my life that I'm telling the truth, and I can take you there, to that direct experiential revelation", and is then met with immediate disregard, or in the worse case scenario, a mixture of ridicule and ostracisation, then we have before us a meeting in which only one scientist is present, that is, the one affirming from their direct experience that "the essential Reality of the cosmos is Conscious, and you can verify it too right now as your very own Self."
-The other person taking up the position of rejection is likely stuck fixating on a belief system about the way things are, not willing or open to contemplate an alternative, and is therefore not operating from a genuinely scientific state of mind.
+If this affirmation rides on the vibes of a sincere vocal tone, conveying the accompanying undertone, "I swear on my life that I'm telling the truth, and I can take you there, to that direct experiential revelation", and is then met with immediate disregard, or in the worse case scenario, a mixture of ridicule and ostracisation, then we have before us a meeting in which only one scientist is present, that is, the one affirming from their present experience that "the essential Reality of the cosmos is Conscious, and you can verify it too right now as your very own Self."
+The other person taking up the position of rejection is likely stuck fixating on a belief system about the way things are, not willing or open to contemplate an alternative to their beliefs, and is therefore not operating from a genuinely scientific state of mind.

 The principal enthusiasm of a genuine scientist is a love for discovering truth, that is, to curate a mind